szym-mie/java-abstract-chat/README.md

 ### Channels

-Channels are used for all communication between server and clients.
-For each new client channel, the server launches new handler, along with a new thread.
+Channels are used for all communication between server and users.
+For each new user channel, the server launches new handler, along with a new thread.

 | proto | port     | used for           |